niekstevenson/pmwg_new/readme.md

 3) Parallelized creating the conditional multivariate normal

-4) Started scaling epsilon adaptively to meet a certain set acceptance rate: pstart.
+4) Started scaling epsilon adaptively to meet a certain set acceptance rate: pstar.
 Taken from: Garthwaite, P. H., Fan, Y., & Sisson, S. A. (2016).
 Adaptive optimal scaling of Metropolis–Hastings algorithms using the Robbins–Monro process.
 Communications in Statistics-Theory and Methods, 45(17), 5098-5111.

 This scaling was done to set the acceptance rate for every subject.